XFG16/YouTubeDiscordPresence/README.md

 ## Troubleshooting/Known Issues
  - It only works alongside the **desktop application** of Discord, not the browser version.
 Also, make sure to have `Display current activity as status message` in your Discord settings **on.**
- - The appearance and disappearance of the rich presence on your profile **can be delayed** because Discord limits the processing of rich presence update requests to once every 15 seconds
+ - The appearance and disappearance of the rich presence on your profile **can be delayed** because Discord limits the processing of rich presence update requests to once every 15 seconds.
  - Otherwise, this is the first thing **you should always do:** head to `chrome://extensions` and turn the extension off.
 Then, close your browser, reopen the browser, and turn the extension back on, especially...
-    - If the extension is **not appearing** even after you installed the desktop application
+    - If the extension is **not appearing** even after you installed the desktop application...
       - In this case, your Discord client is likely ratelimiting YouTubeDiscordPresence.
 To fix this, **do not simply just reload Discord.
-Go to your system tray or task manager and quit Discord before relaunching it**
+Go to your system tray or task manager and quit Discord before relaunching it.**
-    - If the presence **gets stuck** at some video at `00:00 left`.
-This is simply a problem with the client socket API in the way that Discord handles presence update requests
+    - If the presence **gets stuck** at some video at `00:00 left`...
+      - This is simply a problem with the client socket API in the way that Discord handles presence update requests.
+Currently, there is no easy solution around it.
-    - If **two or more instances of the rich presence** appear on your profile.
-Again, this is an error with the socket implementation Discord currently has and there is no way around it
+    - If **two or more instances of the rich presence** appear on your profile...
+      - Again, this is an error with the socket implementation Discord currently has and there is currently no easy way around it.
-<br><br>
+  - The rich presence can also randomly disappear and reappear within a few seconds because Chrome forcibly unloads and reloads the `background.js` in Manifest v3

+## Opening a GitHub Issue
  - If you need more details and have the ability to open an issue, then before that, please head to `chrome://extensions`, **turn on developer mode**, and click **"inspect views <ins>service worker</ins>"**.
 This should open a developer window.
 From there, head to the **console** section and describe what the debug log shows.
- - The rich presence can also randomly disappear and reappear within a few seconds because Chrome forcibly unloads and reloads the `background.js` in Manifest v3
- - If you enable and disable the extension too much within a short period of time through the pop-up interface (please don't do this), it will overload the Discord refresh limit and the extension will be prevented from displaying by Discord.
-To fix this, reload your Discord and turn the extension off and back on in `chrome://extensions`
  - Don't hesistate to open an issue if there's something wrong with YouTubeDiscordPresence.
 In fact, you should also open one if you have any suggestions for a new feature to be added.

 ## Miscellaneous
  - Press `Alt` + `Enter` to show properties in Visual Studio

+**DISCLAIMER:** this is not a bootleg copy of PreMiD.
+On a more technical note, it works similar to the Spotify rich presence—it only appears **when a video is playing** and **disappears when there is no video or the video is paused**.
+In addition, it only displays the presence for videos.
+Idling and searching are **not displayed**.
+Features such as exclusions, fully customizable details, and thumbnail/album coverage are **unique and original** to YouTubeDiscordPresence.

 ## License
 Licensed under the [MIT](https://github.com/XFG16/YouTubeDiscordPresence/blob/main/LICENSE.txt) license.